Human Resources

 Definition

-Leave of more than two weeks is at the discretion of the Dean or Director.
-If an employee feels unable to request the time off to their Dean or Director, they should contact a member of the HR Senior Leadership Team.
+Leave in excess of two weeks is at the discretion of the Dean or Director.
+If an employee feels unable to request the time off to their Dean or Director, they should contact the Director of HR Services or the Chief Operating Officer/Deputy Vice-Chancellor.

 Unpaid leave